MittelmanDaniel/norm_measurement/README.md

 This happened with sample sizes from 1 all the way to 16 so I assume it was not random chance.

-When removing them the mean is close to 93-ish with significantly smaller variance.
+When removing them the mean is close to 90-ish with significantly smaller variance of 10.